*This post contains affiliate links.

 I’ve been asked a few questions recently about what do when sight words just aren’t “sticking” for a child.
-Now, my approach to reading has and always will be a developmental approach.
+My approach to literacy has and always will be a developmental approach.
 My developmental philosophy has been grounded by the authors of Words Their Way, and Linnea Ehri, a nationally known reading researcher.

-Her article Phases of Word Learning, published in Reading & Writing Quarterly in 1995 ,was VERY helpful to me in understanding how kids learn words.
-She explains that there are phases of development in word learning.
-In her article, she lists 5 stages of word learning, but I’m only going to focus on the first three.
-She also goes on to explain in her article how each of these phases affects sight word knowledge.
+Her article Phases of Word Learning, published in Reading & Writing Quarterly in 1995, was VERY helpful to me in understanding how kids learn words.
+She explains that there are phases of development in word learning with a typical learner.
+In her article, she lists 5 stages of word learning, but I’m only going to focus on the first three for the sake of time.
+She also explains in her article how each of these phases affects sight word knowledge.
 If your child is struggling in this area, maybe Ehri can offer you some help.

 Phase 1: PRE-ALPHABETIC learners typically…